Dosage Form: injection

 Phenylephrine Hydrochloride Injection Dosage and Administration

-General Administration Instructions
+General Dosage and Administration Instructions

-Inspect the solution for particulate matter and discoloration prior to administration.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+Do not use if the solution is colored or cloudy, or if it contains particulate matter.
 The diluted solution should not be held for more than 4 hours at room temperature or for more than 24 hours under refrigerated conditions.
+Discard any unused portion.

 - Correct intravascular volume depletion.

 - Correct acidosis.
 Acidosis may reduce the effectiveness of phenylephrine.

 - The recommended initial dose is 40 to 100 mcg administered by intravenous bolus.
 May administer additional boluses every 1-2 minutes as needed; not to exceed a total dosage of 200 mcg.

 - If blood pressure is below the target goal, start a continuous intravenous infusion with an infusion rate of 10 to 35 mcg/minute; not to exceed 200 mcg/minute.

 - Adjust dosage according to the blood pressure goal.

 Prepare a 100 mcg/mL Solution for Bolus Intravenous Administration